githubdudu/cs61b-2021Spring/proj3/README.md

 #### EuclidenEdgeWeightedGraph

-A Euclidean representation of an edge weighted graph, where the vertices are points in the plane.
+A Euclidean representation of an edge weighted graph, whose vertices are points on the plane and edges are lines on the plane.

+It takes a `Collection<Line2D>` as contructor parameter.

  * It works as a wrapper.
 It uses a map to store the mapping from each point to the index,
  * and an array to store the mapping from the index to the point.